InterceptorTSK/Math/README.md

 cmova   rax, r8          ; If a > b (Unsigned Above), replace 'rax' with 'r8' ret                      ; Return from method with the final delta in 'rax'
 ```
-## Usage Examples
+### Usage Examples
 ```
 // // 1.
 Basic Safe Delta Check
 //
 // long longA = long.MinValue;
 // long longB = long.MaxValue;
 //
-// // Correctly returns 18446744073709551615 (ulong.MaxValue) without overflow
+// // Correctly returns 18446744073709551615 (ulong.MaxValue) without overflow.
+//
 // ulong ulongDelta = Sys.Math.AbsDelta(longA, longB);
 //
 // // 2.
 Backwards Safe Cast to Signed Type
+//
-// // If you need to process the result back into a signed variable (long), you can check the maximum boundaries safely:
+// // If you need to process the result back into a signed variable (long), you can check the maximum boundaries safely.
 //
 // long longA = long.MinValue;
 // long longB = long.MaxValue;